Your Guide to Shoalhaven Heads' Community Spaces, Parks & Public Areas

 It's also a brilliant spot to pack a picnic.
 There's an electric BBQ, picnic tables, a children's playground, and public toilets on site.
 Birdwatchers will love it — native birds are a constant presence.
 Entry is free, though donations help the volunteers keep this incredible space going.
 There's also a water station on site for refilling your bottle.

-Jerry Bailey Reserve, Wagin Street
+Jerry Bailey Reserve

 The skate park features a large concrete bowl with multiple sections — roll-in, extension, hips and a deep end — as well as a street section with quarters, banks and rails.
 Whether you're learning your first tricks or you've been skating for decades, there's something here for you.
+Right nearby, the basketball hoop adds the perfect spot for a casual shoot-around or a game of pickup with friends.

 The oval is also home to an off-leash dog park — bring the dog along and let them burn some energy while the kids do the same.